Updated March 22, 2023

 Breadth-First Search(BFS) and Depth First Search(DFS) are two important algorithms used for searching.
-Breadth-First Search starts its search from the first node and then moves across the levels which is nearer to the root node while the Depth First Search algorithm starts with the first node and then completes its path to the end node of the respective path.
+Breadth-First Search starts its search from the first node and then moves across the nearer levels to the root node while the Depth First Search algorithm starts with the first node and then completes its path to the end node of the respective path.
 Both the algorithms traverse through every node during the searching.
 Different codes are written for the two algorithms to execute the process of traversing.
 They are also considered as important search algorithms in Artificial Intelligence.

 In this topic, we are going to learn about BFS VS DFS.

 How BFS and DFS work?

-The working mechanism of both the algorithms is explained below with examples.
+The working mechanism of both algorithms is explained below with examples.
 Please refer to them for a better understanding of the approach used.

 Breadth-First Search Example

-- Step 1: N1 is the root node, so it will start from here.
+- Step 1: N1 is the root node so that it will start from here.
 N1 is connected with three nodes N2, N3, and N4.
 All three nodes are not visited yet.
 So, we start from N2 and store it in the queue.
 So, the queue named Q contains only N2.

 - Step 2: Next the node which is connected to N1 is N3.
 Since we went across or visited the node, we will store it in the queue.
 So, the updated queue is